NMS05/Qwen-2.5-VL-Hallucination-Detection-and-Mitigation/README.md

 * `qwen_wrapper.py`: Contains wrappers for the Qwen 2.5 LLM and Qwen 2.5 VL models.
 * `qwen_HAL_annotator.py`: Core script for claim extraction, annotation, and rectification.
 * `analyse_qwen_annotations.py`: Script for visualizing annotation results.
-* `Qwen_HAL_Annotations.json`: Output annotations for 5 captioning and 5 VQA samples.
-For your reference!
+* `Qwen_HAL_Annotations.json`: Output annotations for 100 random samples for your reference!

 ## Current Status

 **Work in Progress:** This repository is under active development.

-The quality of annotations produced by the Qwen models needs further improvement.
+* The current Qwen-HAL-Detection pipeline is suited ONLY for image captioning and single-round VQA tasks.
+* Updates as of 8 April,
+    - LLM: Qwen 2.5 14B Instruct --> Qwen 2.5 7B Instruct
+    - Refined the prompts (removed subjective label as it is noisy)
+    - Removed annotation self-verification step (seemed unnecessary + reduces latency)
+    - IMPORTANT: Qwen-VL now evaluates each and every claim independently and NOT all-at-once (though this is faster, the annotation quality is not that good!)